purduesigbots/pros-docs/v5/api/c/adi.rst

 This function uses the following values of ``errno`` when an error state is reached:

 - ``EINVAL``  - The port number is out of range or the port is not configured to be an analog input.
+- ``EACCES``  - Another resource is currently trying to access the ADI.

 Analogous to `pros::ADIAnalogIn::get_value <../cpp/adi.html#get-value>`_.